eForms Logo

 Kansas Lease Termination Letter Form | 30-Day Notice

-A Kansas termination lease letter form provides the means for a tenant or landlord wishing to terminate a month-to-month lease.
-This is a very important document as it will satisfy a legal requirement when terminating such an agreement.
-The 2006 Kansas Code Chapter 58, Article 25 places the responsibility of giving thirty days’ notice when terminating a month-to-month lease on whichever party wishing to end this agreement.
+A Kansas lease termination letter provides the means for a tenant or landlord to terminate a month-to-month lease.
+State law requires 30 days’ notice when terminating a month-to-month lease, regardless of which party moves to end the agreement.